naraB/jupyter-notifier/README.md

 With Jupyter Notifier, you won't be repeatedly checking whether your cell has finished running.

 ## Installation
-**Jupyter Notifier** is currently in pending review and will be available in the Chrome Web Store soon.
+**Jupyter Notifier** is currently in pending review and will be available on the Chrome Web Store soon.

 ## Screenshots
 ![ui](./images/ui.png)